 I am an Assistant Professor of Cognitive Science and Philosophy at Yale and faculty investigator at the Wu Tsai Institute's Center for Neurocomputation and Machine Intelligence, where I run the Computational Cognitive Architectures (CoCoArc) Lab.

-Students and Postdocs: I'm recruiting PhD students and postdocs interested in Model Synthesis Architectures for cognitive science and AI.
+I am recruiting PhD students and postdocs interested in Model Synthesis Architectures for cognitive science and AI.
 If you'd like to work with me as a PhD student, please apply through Yale Computer Science.
 Or as a Postdoc, please email me.

 Email: tyler.brooke.wilson@gmail.com